 “That’s one boy on every football pitch, every cricket pitch, every rugby pitch in the country.
 But that’s not reflected in the cases which come forward to the police and the governing body so there’s a considerable vacuum between their experiences and what’s actually being reported.”

 This clip is from 5 live Sport on Thursday 24 November 2016

 - Risk Management – Identify areas that could put your people and team at risk – solve these potential problem areas before they have an adverse effect on those most at risk

-- Ensure the every member of your team understand their responsibilities as dictated by the relevant sporting governing body
+- Ensure that every member of your team understand their responsibilities as dictated by the relevant sporting governing body

 - Identify problem areas where extra training may be required